Custom formulas: Syntax and definitions

 Syntax: AVG(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the left module of the chart control panel.

-Returns the average number of times the event was triggered.
-This function is equivalent to TOTALS(event)/UNIQUES(event).
-This setup will display the ratio of number of times View Item Details was triggered to the number of times Add Item to Cart was triggered, the average number of times View Item Details was triggered, as well as the average number of times Add Item to Cart was triggered on the same chart.
+Returns the average number of times users triggered the event.
+This function is the same as TOTALS(event)/UNIQUES(event).
+This setup displays the ratio of number of times View Item Details was triggered to the number of times Add Item to Cart was triggered, the average number of times View Item Details was triggered, as well as the average number of times Add Item to Cart was triggered on the same chart.

 custom_formulas_avg.png